miragejs/ember-cli-mirage/docs/latest/seeding-your-database.md

 version: latest
 ---

 Once you've defined your server's routes, you'll probably want to seed your database with some starting data.
-In development you use fixtures, and in testing you use factories.
+In development you use fixtures or scenarios, and in testing you use factories.

 ## Fixtures